felwal-edu/dh2642-flowerfield/README.md

   - `upload.css`.
 CSS-styling for the uploadView, adding feedback and clarification to the upload page.

-- _Assets_
+- assets/

-  - Contains assets used in the project, including background images, icons, art, logo and loading icons.
+  Contains assets used in the project, including background images, icons, art, logo and loading icons.

 ## Getting Started

 Prerequisite: npm or some other package manager.

 Clone / download the project from the main branch, open the project folder using an IDE such as VSCode (recommended).